Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 Luggage + Backpacks

-The very first thing to decide about what to pack for an African safari is what type of luggage to use.
+The first decision when figuring out what to pack for an African safari is choosing the right luggage.

 The Safari providers will tell you to bring a soft-sided duffle bag, not a hard-sided wheeled suitcase, because duffle bags are much easier to fit in the safari truck.